tartley/tartley.github.io/posts/doomsday-clock.md

 but is still able to pull off entirely unexpected and superhuman-seeming stunts, merely by the virtue of his own unique kind of extreme mental and emotional resourcefulness.
-Flawed, but aware of his faults, and able to pull it together, he befriends the younger Rorschach II during their overlapping stays in a mental institution, becoming a beacon of warmth, kindness, and generosity to the younger man.
+Flawed, but aware of his faults, and able to pull it together when he needs to, he befriends the younger Rorschach II during their overlapping stays in a mental institution, becoming a beacon of warmth, kindness, and generosity to the younger man.

 He acts as a symbol, if you will, that just as *Watchmen's* ruthless gaze influenced the wider world of comics, so the comic world gazes back.
-They see us, all the real-world, fully-rounded humans, trapped in the depths of our pathos, and they wonder, when will each of us learn to transcend our humdrum limitations, to act on our hopes and dreams, and *fly...*
+They see us, all the real-world, fully-rounded humans, trapped in the depths of our pathos, and they wonder, when will each of us learn to transcend our humdrum limitations, to finally act on our hopes and dreams, and *fly...*

 <center>
 ![Doomsday Clock: Mothman](/files/2022/doomsday-clock-mothman.webp)